JackMurray18/Renewable_Power_Statistical_Model/README.md

 	- Created from the 'Combining Solar Data'
 * Note
 	1. Preprocessing
-		a.
-The data is normalized by subtracting wind speeds by the location's mean wind speed and dividing by the standard deviation
+		- The data is normalized by subtracting wind speeds by the location's mean wind speed and dividing by the standard deviation
-		b.
-Only 15% of all data is used to decreasing processing time
+		- Only 15% of all data is used to decreasing processing time
 	2. The model works by using thousands of combinations of sinusoidal coefficients and calculating the error with the actual value
 	3. The model with the least error is selected
 	4. Error distributions are then fitted.
 The cut off point between what errors follow a normal or gamma distribution is manually decided to roughly minimize the log-likelihood of both distributions
-	5. The 'local.num' needs to be increased by 1 after each location is fitted to avoid erasing any data *Strong* __KEY__ each location is fit one at a time due to long processing times and length of the code
+	5. The 'local.num' needs to be increased by 1 after each location is fitted to avoid erasing any data

+ __KEY__ each location is fit one at a time due to long processing times and length of the code

 ## 4 - Simulated Wind Speed and Data Analysis